Intelligent-Reliable-Autonomous-Systems/WOFOST-Gym/README.md

 * How to run the program

 After following the above installation instructions:
-1. Navigate to the base directory ../agaid_crop_simulator/
+1. Navigate to the base directory ../wofost-gym/
 2. Run the testing domain with: python3 test_wofost.py
+3. This may take a few seconds initially to configure the weather directory

 When this runs successfully, to train an RL agent:
 1. Run: python3 train_agent.py --agent-type <str: PPO | SAC | DQN>